 If you are made an offer of a place on this course you will be required to make a £500 non-refundable deposit within three weeks of accepting the offer.
 You will then be required to pay £2,500 at enrolment in September and you can set up a direct debit of three £1,000 payments for the remainder of the fee to be paid (in November, December and January).
 Alternatively, after the £500 deposit has been paid, the tuition fee can be paid in full at enrolment.

 If you are an international student and made an offer on this course, in order to obtain a CAS letter to apply for your student visa you will need to pay a deposit of £3,000.
 The remainder of the fee can be paid at enrolment or by direct debit instalments once you have a UK bank account.
 More information regarding international fees, finance and Student Tier 4 visa information.

 You will be required to equip yourself with clothing and footwear appropriate to the often physical nature of classes.

-The 20 week full time programme includes two terms of 10 weeks, each week consisting of up to 30 contact hours.
+The 20 week full time programme includes two terms of 10 weeks.

 With professional workshops at Shakespeare’s Globe theatre, plus theatre visits, masterclasses and professional audition panel experience, you will be given valuable insight into a challenging but exciting profession.

-The 34 week part time programme is delivered over three terms, two evenings per week, six contact hours per week.
+The 34 week part time programme is delivered over three terms.

 Throughout the 34 weeks you will study: Acting and Improvisation, Singing, Voice, Text Analysis and Audition Preparation.